matthew-andrews/workshop-making-it-work-offline/03-offline-todo/08-appcache/README.md

 # Truly offline

 Have we actually built an offline-first to-do app?
 Almost, but not quite.
 While we can now store all data offline, if you switch off your device’s Internet connection and try loading the application, it won’t open.
-To fix this, we need to use the HTML5 Application Cache.
+To fix this, we need to use the **HTML5 Application Cache**.

 ## Warning